 - Network-wide licensing management

-- Client settings distribution
+- Time client settings distribution

 - UDP broadcasting support